qmacro/btp-resources-with-cli-tools-and-apis/notes.md

 ## Resources

-You'll want to interact with all these resources to maintaining and managing them, and you'll certainly also want to report on them too, as well as have an overview of what you've got and how things relate.
+You'll want to interact with all these resources for maintaining and managing them, and you'll certainly also want to report on them too, as well as have an overview of what you've got and how things relate.

 ## CLI tools